 True, some self sacrifice might mean physical death – if we stand against violence, hatred and injustice, there is a real danger that our love might lead us into harms way.
 In every age, faithful Christians have acted from Christ-like love and gone where they did not have to go, suffering what they could have avoided.
 But usually the stakes are lower.

 The principle is the same, but laying down our lives will be more ordinary – putting aside our own priorities and interests to look out for the interests of another.

 We lay down our lives when we make time for others – to listen and pray together – or to cook and take food or take them to a doctors appointment.
-I’ve had the privilege of watching several of you this last week do these things.
-You deliver Meals on Wheels, You opened your hearts for a family that hasn’t been active in this congregation for years to feed and welcome them as we buried Julianne Parker Thursday.
+I’ve had the privilege of watching many of you do these things regularly.
+You deliver Meals on Wheels, You love these brothers and sisters of our congregation well, but you also open your hearts to families that aren’t active in this congregation offering financial help and meals.
 You have invested time in children and elderly alike.
 Love is active, love shows.
 When we lay down the completely normal human desire to live for ourselves and live for others – we love as Christ loved.
 When we allow the love of God to redirect us and point us toward the needs of theirs we are laying down our lives for the life that God intends us to live.